LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 a category.
-Because a category can be imported by multiple objects, dynamic predicates must be called either in the context of :term:`self`, using the :term:`message to self` control structure, :ref:`control_send_to_self_1`, or in the context of :term:`this` (i.e. in the context of the object importing the category).
+Because a category can be imported by multiple objects, dynamic predicates must be called either in the context of :term:`self`, using the :term:`message to self` control structure, :ref:`control_send_to_self_1`, or in the context of :term:`this` (i.e., in the context of the object importing the category).
 For example, if we want to define a category implementing attributes using the dynamic database of *self* we could write: